This is an animation to break your heart. In any unequal society, the privileged live long lives and everyone else much shorter lives.

 South Africa isn’t unusual in the way wealth and privilege run with race.
-What is unusual is that, thanks to the apartheid state’s Vogon-like attention to bureaucratic detail, we still have a system of recording nation-wide statistics according to race.
+What is unusual is that, thanks to the old apartheid state’s attention to bureaucratic detail, we still have a system of recording life and death statistics by race.

-(France stopped recording population statistics by race in 1978.
-This, according to the Guardian, today has “the side-effect of making systemic racism in the labour market much harder to quantify”.)
+Statistics South Africa uses “population group” as a better term for “race”.
+France stopped recording population statistics by race in 1978.
+According to the Guardian, this now has “the side-effect of making systemic racism in the labour market much harder to quantify”.

 South African notions of race, made law as late as 1950, are maybe more absurd than most.
 Our “races” are weird.

 We have black people.
-Cool.
 We have white people.
-Okay.
 We have “coloured” people.
 But – wait.
-Black people, white people, and coloured people?
+Black people, and coloured people?
 We also have a population group known as “Indian or Asian”.

 Black, coloured, white, Indian-or-Asian.
-These labels come from our history.
+The labels come from history.
 In biology they are meaningless.
 In culture they describe nothing.

-But the labels still, today, signal who will live a long life, and who won’t.
+But they still determine who will live a longer life, and who won’t.